Leaves

 • assistant in clinical

 1. be primarily responsible for the care of a newborn child or a newly adopted child of less than school age or, if the child is disabled or meets New York State’s legal definition of “hard-to-place,” and is younger than 18 years of age at the time the leave begins.
 For the purpose of this policy, an officer is the “primary parent” if the officer is a single parent or, where there are two parents, if the other is working full time or is enrolled as a full-time student.
 Faculty may employ a daycare provider and still qualify as the primary parent.
+When both parents work at the University, only one may be considered the primary parent at any given time.

 Full-time faculty may request leaves of absence to deal with compelling personal needs.
 These include leaves to care for seriously ill family members.
 Personal leaves are generally limited to a maximum of one year, but the Provost may authorize extensions on the recommendation of the chair, dean, or executive vice president.